 Here is a summary of the program, and the details are explained below.

-The research topics of our school range from computer science to control theory, from mechanical engineering to neuroscience, and from mathematics to materials science.
-To bridge these disparate academic fields and facilitate creative insights, IMPRS-IS Scholars complete a core training program that provides a broad background across all relevant areas of intelligent systems.
-This training will be delivered through an intensive basic course each fall, taught by members of our faculty and associated faculty.
+Our school's research topics range from computer science to control theory, from mechanical engineering to neuroscience, and from mathematics to materials science.
+To bridge these disparate academic fields and facilitate creative insights, IMPRS-IS scholars complete an annual training program, taught by our faculty and associated faculty, that provides a broad background across all relevant areas of intelligent systems.
 Scholars may also take courses at both participating universities and are encouraged to join in a wide array of seminars, conferences, retreats, workshops, career-development courses, and social activities.

 IMPRS doctoral candidates also have access to a rich palette of professional training.
 Core activities help integrate newcomers and allow students and faculty to interact and make cross-connections.
 Supplementary activities provide special training in particular technical topics, such as deep learning, and useful soft skills, such as how to give effective presentations.